nuuuwan/news_lk3_data/README.md

 Sarath Ganegoda has been appointed as the new Chairman of SriLankan Airlines effective from today (09).

 Meanwhile, a new Board of Directors has also been appointed to Sri Lanka’s national carrier, under the chairmanship of Mr. Ganegoda.

+A prominent business leader, Mr Ganegoda currently serves as the Group Executive Director of Sri Lankan multinational Hayleys PLC and Deputy Chairman of Alumex PLC.

+He joined the Hayleys Group in 2007 and was appointed to the Group Management Committee in July 2007.

+He was appointed to the Board of Hayleys PLC in September 2009 and to the Board of Alumex PLC in November 2010.

+He is a Fellow Member of CA Sri Lanka and a Member of the Institute of Chartered Management Accountants of Australia.
+He holds an MBA from the Post Graduate Institute of Management, University of Sri Jayewardenepura.

+He held several senior management positions in large private entities in Sri Lanka and overseas.

 ◼️